 However, there are no rules as to what constitutes a traumatic bereavement.
 What tends to make the grief reaction more problematic is avoidance of the painful processing of grief, which can lead to the grief becoming ‘stuck’, resulting in symptoms of trauma similar to those already discussed on the trauma pages: flashbacks, severe anxiety, avoidance of reminders, reduction in functioning and/or dissociation.

-A special word goes to grief during the Covid-19 crisis
+A special word goes to bereavement experienced during the Covid-19 pandemic

-During the global coronavirus pandemic we are facing a tragic loss of life, often under unimaginable circumstances.
+During the global coronavirus pandemic we faced a tragic loss of life, often under unimaginable circumstances.

 If you have lost someone you love during Covid-19, you may have experienced any or more of the following extraordinarily painful experiences: